OneOvano/WRXB-mass-dist/README.md

 # WRXB-mass-dist
- Mass distribution for WR, NS and BH for close binaries from our and some Local Group galaxies
+ Mass distribution for WR, NS and BH for close binaries from Milky Way and some Local Group galaxies

 catalogs/ - catalogues used in the work.
 Each catalog contains the following file: